 This decision not only affects Americans, but also transgender individuals living in developing countries.
 According to Alejandro Lanz Sánchez, founder of the organization PARCES in Bogotá, Colombia. during the Obama administration “a very important and revolutionary message was sent to other countries, but now that Trump is taking different measures, it’s going to have a negative impact on the lives of minorities”.
 PARCES is an association that fights for the rights of members of society that have been excluded, including transgender sexual workers.

 Lanz continued, “ [the Obama administration] wanted to let everyone know that having gender neutral bathrooms for all was vital.
 Trump is now sending out the message that said matter is not important, and it is not something pertaining to human rights.
 The government here may follow their lead and the Colombian society could potentially be affected”.
-One must take into consideration that, according to the spokesperson for PARCES, the police force is the most recurring offender when it comes to the violation of basic human rights of transgender people.
+One must take IGNORE INTO consideration that, according to the spokesperson for PARCES, the police force is the most recurring offender when it comes to the violation of basic human rights of transgender people.

 The organization stated that the Colombian police force, in most cases, does not recognize the names of the transgender individuals if they don't match up with the gender given to them at birth.
 In other words, they choose to ignore the decision of the people and continue to offend them by not following their will.
 At times, minorities have their personal space violated by law enforcement officers who forcefully touch their breast and rear ends, among other actions that only prove that there is still a strong need of bettering the treatment towards trans.

-There has been positive change in the Colombian judicial system in favor of transgender people like not being forced into the draft and not having to obtain legal paperwork to be able to change one's sex on one’s I.D.
+There has been positive change in the Colombian judicial system in favor of transgender people like not being forced IGNORE INTO the draft and not having to obtain legal paperwork to be able to change one's sex on one’s I.D.
 Alejandro Lanz affirms that, even though Colombia is moving in the right direction, people like Donald Trump and his administration could set developing countries back a few centuries and diminish the work of nonprofit organizations that are seeking equality and fairness for all.